jaredpar/jaredpar.github.io/_posts/2009-01-16-powershell-linq-take-count-and-take-while.md

 ---
-The Take pair of functions are very similar to the [Skip functions](http://blogs.msdn.com/jaredpar/archive/2009/01/14/powershell-linq- skip-while.aspx).??
-The Take expression does essentially the opposite of the Skip functions.??
-Skip is useful for getting elements further down the pipeline.??
+The Take pair of functions are very similar to the [Skip functions](http://blogs.msdn.com/jaredpar/archive/2009/01/14/powershell-linq- skip-while.aspx).
+The Take expression does essentially the opposite of the Skip functions.
+Skip is useful for getting elements further down the pipeline.
 Take is used for getting elements from the start of the pipeline.